19 Best Colorants For Epoxy Resin

 4. Golden Fluid Acrylic Paint

-Golden Fluid Acrylic Paint is a high-quality, professional-grade acrylic paint used a lot around here because a little goes a long way.
+Golden Fluid Acrylic Paint is a high quality, professional grade acrylic paint used a lot around here because a little goes a long way.
 And it’s also easy to use because it’s a liquid pigment for resin and artwork.
 It’s brand that I use all of the time, especially the gold color.

 best colorants for resin golden fluid